hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ECN capability should be verified at connection migration, this to verify that both endpoints support ECN and that the path is free from ECN bleaching.
 An additonal section is suggested in the transport draft.

 7.7.3.
-ECN capability exchange for Migrated Connection Connection migration requires that ECN capability is verified again.
+ECN capability check for Migrated Connection Connection migration requires that ECN capability is verified again.
 The ECN capability as indicated in section 7.X should be repeated when a connection is migrated.
 This verifies that the endpoints are ECN capable and that the ECN bits are not bleached along the new path.
 There are two unique cases:
-1. ECN capability exchange successful at initial connection setup
+1. ECN capability check successful at initial connection setup
-2. ECN capability exchange failed at initial connection setup
+2. ECN capability check failed at initial connection setup

-Case 1 can have different outcomes, either that ECN capability will continue, or that ECN capability is turned off.Case 2 means that ECN capability can be enabled after a connection even though it was disabled at the initial connection setup.
+Case 1 can have different outcomes, either that ECN capability will continue, or that ECN capability is turned off.
+Case 2 means that ECN capability can be enabled after a connection even though it was disabled at the initial connection setup.
 The two cases are descibed more in detail below.
 [ED note.. unsure is a new connection really istantiated at connection migration ?]
 Connection migration has impact on the number of reported CE marked packets.
-A new counter is instantiated at the receiver which starts from zero.
-The congestion control algorithm will then see that the number of CE marked packets will decrease in combination with that the feedback relates to the new path, such changes in the CE counter values are not to be interpreted as congestion.
-As a general rule, decreased values in the CE counter values (due to for instance packet reordering that affects the ordering of the ACK_ECN frames.
+A new connection state with new congestion control state and ECN counters is instantiated at the sender and receiver.
+The ECN counters MUST start from zero again.

-7.7.3.1 Case 1, ECN capability exchange successful at initial connection setup
+7.7.3.1 Case 1, ECN capability check successful at initial connection setup

 IP packets continue to be transmitted with the applicable ECT code point set.
 One possible issue is that ECN does not work along the new path, either because of ECN bleaching in the network or because of OS network stack issues.
 This error case will manifest itself in that the ECT and CE counters do not increase as much as they should.
 The sender detects this and consequently ECN capability is disabled.
-The trigger condition for a successful ECN capability exchange is the same as for the intial ECN capability exchange.
+The trigger condition for a successful ECN capability check is the same as for the intial ECN capability check.

-7.7.3.2 Case 2, ECN capability exchange failed at initial connection setup
+7.7.3.2 Case 2, ECN capability check failed at initial connection setup

-The applicable ECT codepoint is set in the IP packets along the new connection and the ECN capability exchange as outlined in section 7.x is initiated.
+The applicable ECT codepoint is set in the IP packets along the new connection and the ECN capability check as outlined in section 7.x is initiated.